fran-00/Gila/README.md

-# GILA - AI Chatbot
+# Gila - AI Chat Client

-Gila is AI chatbot client made with Python and PySide6.
+Gila is a Python application built with PySide6 that connects to the REST APIs of AI service providers.
+It allows users to interact with several large language models, store chat histories, and customize chat parameters.

-Currently supported large language models:
+## Currently supported models

 - GPT-4o mini
 - GPT-4o